 Install and use heater with care.
 Follow all local codes.
-In the absence of local codes, use the latest edition of The National Fuel Gas Code ANS Z223.1, also known as NFPA 54\.
+In the absence of local codes, use the latest edition of The National Fuel Gas Code ANSI Z223.1/NFPA 54\.

-\Available from:

-American National Standards Institute, Inc. 1430 Broadway New York, NY 10018
+\Available from: American National Standards Institute, Inc. 1430 Broadway New York, NY 10018